sled-group/MindCraft/README.md

       2. In the MYSQL commandline, run `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password';` (replacing password with a password of your choosing).
       3. And finally `FLUSH PRIVILEGES;` to write changes to disk.
       4. To exit the MySQL commandline, `exit`.
-   5. To create your MySQL database (where all MCC user activity is recorded), enter the MySQL commandline this time with `mysql -u root -p`, and then entering the password you just created.
+   5. To create your MySQL database (where all MindCraft user activity is recorded), enter the MySQL commandline this time with `mysql -u root -p`, and then entering the password you just created.
    6. In the commandline interface, `CREATE DATABASE minecraft;` to create, and then `SHOW DATABASES;` to manually confirm the creation of the `minecraft` database.
 Before you `exit`, run `SHOW GLOBAL VARIABLES LIKE 'PORT';` to confirm the port that the MySQL server is running on (by default, it should be 3306).
    7. Finally, set up game server plugin authentication details!
 Before you proceed: if this is your first time setting this up, the files listed below may not have been created yet.
 To create these files, go ahead and start the server once with `bash startServer.sh`.
 You're going to see a _ton_ of errors appear, but hold out for now!
 When the server is done spinning up, enter `stop` to stop the server, and then proceed onto these sub-steps.
       1. Open `spigot/plugins/situatedDialogue/config.yml`, and change: